ativarsoft/betula/README.md

 This can be used to restrict filesystem access without using fakechroot. fakechroot provides wrappers for common system calls.

+libtemplatizer provides common functions which are independent from the templatizer runtime executable.
+Plugins use libtemplatizer for code reuse.

 ## Plugins

 Input plugins read url-encoded and JSON